linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 06 Bond Markets.md

 cssclasses: academia
 ---

 Bond markets are markets in which bonds are issued and traded.
 They are used to assist in the transfer of funds from individuals, corporations, and government units with excess funds to corporations and government units in need of long-term debt funding.
 Bond markets are traditionally classified into three types: (1) Treasury notes and bonds, (2) municipal bonds, and (3) corporate bonds.
 Figure 6-1 shows the distribution of each type outstanding in 1994 and 2018.
 In Chapter 3, we applied time value of money principles to the valuation and duration of bonds, paying particular attention to the change in a bond's value when interest rates change.
 We also examined how characteristics specific to a bond (e.g., coupon rate and remaining time to maturity) influence its price.
-In this chapter
+In this chapter we look at the characteristics of the various bond securities (including the trading process in bond markets), the participants in the bond markets, and international bond markets and securities.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/8de84edd9984f9fc692d6652401f20df5a52d99fff3f86faf9c9c16c2fb2da2c.jpg)

-# OUTLINE
+## Outline

 Definition of Bond Markets: